striver619/git/README.md

 when you input Username, Password then "fatal: Authentication failed" as you can see, this is the GitHub's/Gitee's bug

+in addition, if you use 'git clone git@github.com/striver619/git.git', you can not 'git remote set-url'

 ```shell
 [git@github git]$ git push -u origin main
 Username for 'https://github.com': striver619